To learn about prayer

 God works in wonderful ways in answer to prayer, and we don’t always recognise it.

 Later on in Acts, we read about Paul talking to Herod’s son, King Herod Agrippa II.

 He had a different attitude and was challenged to become a Christian.

 What did Paul pray?
 Read Acts 26v28 to 29 He prayed for all people as well as the king to be saved, except for the chains.

-For older children: Some people used the acronym ACTS to remember how to prays.
-Adoration, Confession, Thanksgiving, Supplication which is a common format for prayers in the New Testament.
+For older children: Some people used the acronym ACTS to remember how to pray.
+Adoration, Confession, Thanksgiving, Supplication, which is a common format for prayers in the New Testament.

 Get rocks and draw prayers on them with ‘sharpies’ which are a type of pen that can be used to draw on ceramics and rocks.